Woman Possessed

-A Woman Possessed is a low budget 1958 British drama film directed by Max Varnel and starring Margaretta Scott, Francis Matthews, and Kay Callard.
+A Woman Possessed is a low budget 1958 British second feature ('B') drama film directed by Max Varnel and starring Margaretta Scott, Francis Matthews, and Kay Callard.
+It was written by Brian Clemens and Eldon Howard and produced by The Danzigers.

 Plot

 John Winthrop, an English doctor, returns from a trip to America with his new fiancee, Ann.
 He is met with disapproval from his wealthy, domineering mother, Katherine, who is vocal in her dislike of Ann.
 On discovering Ann has a heart condition, Katherine insists the couple move in with her.
 One day the mother accidentally gives her daughter-in-law the wrong medication and Ann nearly dies.
-The doctor saves his wife; but then accuses his mother of attempted murder.
+The doctor saves his wife, but then accuses his mother of attempted murder.
 In the end, it turns out Emma the maid was responsible for accidentally switching the pills, and with the crisis over, mother, son and daughter-in-law realise they must settle the differences between them.